AaltoSciComp/ansible-role-samba/README.md

 Requirements
 ------------

 Written to work as a standalone role.
-Tested with ansible 1.9.4.
+Tested with ansible 2.7.0.
+Note that it doesn't join the node to a domain, that must be done separately.

 Role Variables
 --------------